friedue/Notes/IntroToNGS_WCMGS.md

 ![](https://raw.githubusercontent.com/friedue/Notes/master/images/intro/biology-02-00378-g001.jpg)

+For more details about the different high-throughput sequencing platforms and applications, see [Goodwin et al., 2016](http://dx.doi.org/10.1038/nrg.2016.49) and [Reuter et al., 2015](https://www.sciencedirect.com/science/article/pii/S1097276515003408).

 The general workflow of any experiment based on high-throughput DNA sequencing involves the following steps:

 1. **Sample prepration** This step is usually done by the molecular biologist.
 What type of starting material is needed depends on the type of assay.
 For RNA-seq, this would include RNA extraction from all samples of interest; for eRRBS, WGBS, exome-sequencing etc. DNA will have to be extracted; for ChIP-seq, chromatin will be purified, immunoprecipitated and eventually fragmented into small DNA pieces; and so on.
 2. **Sequencing**
-    1. *Library preparation*: the RNA or DNA fragments delivered to the sequencing core are (highly) amplified, and ligated to the adapters and primers that are needed for sequencing
+    1. *Library preparation*: the RNA or DNA fragments delivered to the sequencing facility are (highly) amplified, and ligated to the adapters and primers that are needed for sequencing
     2. *Sequencing-by-synthesis*: the libraries are loaded onto the lanes of a flow cell, in which the base pair order of every DNA fragment is determined using distinct fluorescent dyes for ever nucleotide (for more details, see Section 1.3 of the [Introduction to RNA-seq](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf) )
 3. **Bioinformatics**
     1. Quality control and *processing* of the raw sequencing reads, e.g., trimming of excess adapter sequences